 Jackson Rader is a trained actor and theatrical director from Maryville, TN.
-He is a graduate of Lee University holding degrees in Communications, Theater, Digital Media, and Graphic Design.
+He is a summa cum laude graduate of Lee University holding degrees in Communications, Theater, Digital Media, and Graphic Design.
 During his time at Lee, he traveled across the United States with the University's prestigious traveling theater troupe, Kingdom Players.
-He also trained under the Technical Director of Lee University's theatre program and helped
+He also trained under the Technical Director of Lee University's theatre program and helped design, build, and execute plans regarding scenic layouts and set pieces for many shows.
+Jackson performed in several shows at the university with his favorite show being Tuck Everlasting (The Man in Yellow).

-Center for the Arts, an award-winning children's theater company, as their Company Manager and Director of Education.
-In these roles, he directs 8-10 shows per year, teaches acting classes, trains the Junior Theater Festival team, and directs their camp programs.
+Jackson currently works with the award-winning children's theater company Broadway Center for the Arts, as their Company Manager and Director of Education.
+In these roles, he directs 8-10 shows per year, teaches acting classes, trains the Junior Theater Festival team, and directs their summer camp programs.
 He has trained hundreds of students in their craft.
 In his spare time, Jackson is a professional digital artist who enjoys traveling to comic conventions and regional art festivals where he displays and sells his creations.

 Amanda Rader: Amanda is a 1994 cum laude graduate of Wake Forest University with degrees in Speech Communications and Sociology.
 She has worked in the television and radio industries for over 35 years (Gateway Radio Works, WXII-TV, WVLT-TV and Beyond Media Television).
 She is the former Director of